-The systems are defined to be "longitudinally compatible" when both ends of an optical section are terminated by equipment from the same manufacturer.
+Systems are defined to be "longitudinally compatible" when both ends of an optical section are terminated by equipment from the same manufacturer.
 Systems from different vendors can be installed on the various optical fibres of the cable.
 In this case, only the cable characteristics (attenuation, dispersion, DGD, reflections) are specified.
-A single-span longitudinally compatible system is illustrated in Figure 11-1.
+A single-span longitudinally compatible system is illustrated in Figure 22.

-Figure 11-1 - Single-span longitudinal compatibility
+Figure 22 - Single-span longitudinal compatibility